vcavallo/dopa_base/readme.md

 ## After cloning:

+1. bundle
-1. create a database.yml file, following the database.yml.example file
+2. create a database.yml file, following the database.yml.example file
-2. add database.yml to .gitignore
+3. add database.yml to .gitignore
-3. create an application.yml file, following the application.yml.example file
+4. create an application.yml file, following the application.yml.example file
-4. change app name in a bunch of places, see below:
+5. change app name in a bunch of places, see below:

 ## Places to change app name: